'Wuthering Heights' 2026 Movie Family Tree - Heathcliff's Relation to the Main Characters (Pictures)

 Mrs. Linton

-The matriarch of the Linton family is, of course, the mother to Isabella and Edgar, who also plays a major role in influencing a younger Catherine Earnshaw, who she takes in while injured and instills social ambition into.
+The matriarch of the Linton family is, of course, the mother to Isabella and Edgar, who also plays a major role in influencing a younger Catherine Earnshaw, whom she takes in while injured and instills social ambition into.

 Edgar Linton

-The heir to Thurshcross Grange is Edgar Linton, son to Mr. and Mrs. Linton, whom Catherine Earnshaw ends up marrying despite her love for Heathcliff.
-Edgar is Heathcliff's primary romantic rival in Wuthering Heights, although the two eventually become brothers in law through his sister Isabella.
+The heir to Thurshcross Grange is Edgar Linton, son of Mr. and Mrs. Linton, whom Catherine Earnshaw ends up marrying despite her love for Heathcliff.
+Edgar is Heathcliff's primary romantic rival in Wuthering Heights, although the two eventually become brothers-in-law through his sister, Isabella.

 Catherine Earnshaw